rbrown146/Gov_Election_Analytics/index.md

 Whereas predictions for DC and Wyoming were close to the mark, those for South Dakota, Rhode Island, and Illinois were embarrasingly inaccurate.
 North Dakota's prediction also faired poorly.
 There doesn't appear to be a pattern to how these states fared - results were wrong in both populated Illinois and rural South Dakota and right in both liberal DC and conservative Wyoming.
 Four of these states were in the Midwestern region (SD, IL, ND, NE), one in the Core South region (WV), two in Northeast region (RI, DC), and one in the Rocky Mountain region (WY).
 Overall, predictions for states in the Midwestern region were terrible, but it is unclear why prediction accuracy for the two states in the Northeastern region was so far apart (Rhode Island was off by 35.08% while DC was only off by 2.79%).
 Looking at historical trends, it appears that voteshare for Democrats and Republicans is fairly stable across years in DC.
 Perhaps that explains why the model was so good at predicting polling data for DC.
 In general, my approach to estimating polling data seems to be fairly inaccurate.

 What about results for states that *did* have polling data?
 The median error seems to be in the 5-7 percentage point range.
 While this accuracy isn't great, it is good enough to correctly predict the vote outcome in most states.
 The errors seem to be smaller in Democratic-voting states (e.g. MA, MI, VA) than in Republican-voting ones.
 Why is this?
 In general most polls seem to have underestimated the share of Trump voters in the country.
 (Trump won the popular vote by about 3.6 points when the polls had him losing by 10 points.)
+But I think that the regions I placed each state into had the largest effect on outcomes.
+States were grouped by the following regions:

+Core South - AL, MS, TN, AR, LA, OK, KY, WV
+Sun Belt - FL, GA, TX, NC, SC, AZ, NM, NV
+Northeast - VA, MD, DE, NJ, NY, CT, RI, VT, ME, DC, MA Midwest Swing - NH, PA, OH, MI, WI, MN, IA
+Midwest Stable - IN, KS, NE, SD, ND, IL, MO
+Rocky Mountain - CO, MT, ID, WY, AK, UT
+West Coast - HI, WA, OR, CA

+I placed New Hampshire with swing states in the Midwest because I thought this was a better group for it than the solidly blue states of the Northeast.
+However, results in New Hampshire were off by 10.36 percentage points, the most of any state in the Midwest Swing group.
+The next least-accurate state prediction in that group was for Iowa, which was only off by 3.92 points.
+This leads me to believe that New Hampshire does not, in fact, have many similarities with other states in the Midwest Swing group.
+New Hampshire should have been placed with the Northeastern states.

 ![](./final_reflect/win_range.png)
 ![](./final_reflect/biden.png)